andrelfranco/andrelfranco/README.md

 ###

 <p align="left">I'm a passionate developer focused on building solutions that make a real difference.
-I work as a systems analyst, specializing in modern web applications using <b>PHP (Laravel)</b>, <b>Livewire</b>, <b>Vue.js</b>, <b>Filament</b>, <b>Docker</b>, among other technologies that drive productivity and scalability.<br><br>I have experience in system architecture, automation, API integration, relational databases, indexing with <b>MeiliSearch</b>, and performance monitoring tools.
+I work as a systems analyst, specializing in modern web applications using **PHP (Laravel)**, **Livewire**, **Vue.js**, **Filament**, **Docker**, among other technologies that drive productivity and scalability.<br><br>I have experience in system architecture, automation, API integration, relational databases, indexing with **MeiliSearch**, and performance monitoring tools.
 I'm constantly seeking to improve my skills to deliver clean, efficient, and purposeful code.<br><br>I believe technology goes beyond lines of cod, it's about solving real problems, connecting people, and generating positive impact.
 I'm committed to excellence, continuous improvement, and delivering solutions that truly add value.</p>

 ###